briansunter/site/site/blog/python-setup-pyenv-poetry.md

 ---
-title: How to set up Python in 2022
+title: How to Set Up Python in 2022
 date: 2022-02-13
 featured_image: /images/blog/python.png
-image_caption: 'How to set up Python'
+image_caption: 'How to set up Python with the latest tools and best practices'
-excerpt: The best way to set up a new Python project in 2022.
+excerpt: The best way to set up a new Python project.
 tags:
     - blog
     - programming